yukesh1112/portfolio/README.md

 # Personal Portfolio

 Welcome to my personal portfolio website!
-This site showcases my skills, projects, and experience as a [Your Profession/Role, e.g., Web Developer].
+This site showcases my skills, projects, and eperiance

 ## About Me

-Hi, I'm [Your Name], a passionate [Your Profession] with experience in [technologies or fields].
-I enjoy building clean, responsive, and user-friendly websites.
+Hi, I'm Yukesh, a passionate  with  building clean, responsive, and user-friendly websites.

 ## Features